Allison posing with a friendly husky after a dog sledding tour in Tromso

 Then it’s off to the races!… though not quite, as the head mushers and other mushers dispersed throughout the line of husky teams will set the pace.
 To ensure everyone (and the dogs) are safe, you have to follow in one single-file line.

-The sled ride on Kvaløya lasts about 90 minutes, with stops for photo stops (the guides will help you with pictures if you want) and you can also change driver and passenger at any of these stops so that everyone gets a turn.
+The sled ride on Kvaløya lasts about an hour and a half, with stops for photo stops (the guides will help you with pictures if you want) and you can also change driver and passenger at any of these stops so that everyone gets a turn.

 At the end, you’ll be given some chocolate cake and hot drinks of your choice combined with a meet-and-greet with one of the retired sled dogs.